Spatial Joins & Proximity Filters

 Query Regression Analysis & Plan Validation

 Spatial query performance degrades silently when data distributions shift or index statistics become stale.
-Implement a regression-safe debugging workflow using DuckDB’s Python API to capture execution plans, timing breakdowns, and row estimates.
+Implement a regression-safe debugging workflow using DuckDB’s Python API to capture execution plans and timing breakdowns.

 import duckdb